2017 Science of Team Science Conference

 Update on the Fair Labor Standards Act

-The Office of Research and Department of Human Resources would like to provide an update on how changes to the Fair Labor Standards Act (FLSA) will be implemented in relation to UWM’s research appointments.
+The Office of Research and Department of Human Resources would like to provide an update on how changes to the Fair Labor Standards Act (FLSA) will be implemented in relation to UWM‘s research appointments.
 This document contains information on the changes and how campus will plan to accommodate these new federal requirements.
 (This document is also posted on the Human Resources website.)
-At this time, some aspects of UWM’s implementation are still under development.
+At this time, some aspects of UWM‘s implementation are still under development.
 As the details are sorted out, updated information will be posted on this website and shared with campus.
+Various funding agencies are beginning to provide information on how they will support this change; the Office of Sponsored Programs is collecting this information on a FLSA Frequently Asked Questions page.

 Please note that the changes to FLSA will impact a broad range of positions at UWM given that the salary threshold has essentially doubled from the current level.
 This update deals specifically with changes related to specific employee categories related to research (post-docs, Researcher, Scientist).
 Additional information on the overall changes can be found at the HR website.